Battalion Landing Team 1/1 executes Tactical Recovery of Aircraft and Personnel exercise

-U.S. Marines with Bravo Company, Battalion Landing Team 1/1, 11th Marine Expeditionary Unit (MEU) move a simulated casualty to a landing zone during a Tactical Recovery of Aircraft and Personnel (TRAP) exercise at Marine Corps Base Camp Pendleton, California, Jan.
-26, 2021.
-The exercise consisted of both day and night TRAP scenarios, intended to enhance the 11th MEU’s capability to recover downed personnel or equipment.
+U.S. Marine Corps Lance Cpl.
+Moses Vukaj, a fire support marine with Bravo Company, Battalion Landing Team 1/1, 11th Marine Expeditionary Unit (MEU), uses AN/PRC-152 radio during a Tactical Recovery of Aircraft and Personnel (TRAP) exercise at Marine Corps Base Camp Pendleton, California, Jan.
+27, 2021.
+The 11th MEU maintains a TRAP force used to recover downed personnel and equipment, while deployed.
 (U.S. Marine Corps photo by Sgt.
 Alexis Flores)

 |Date Taken: